CLASS BEGINS FEBRUARY 19, 2018

 You must have Photoshop and Lightroom for this class.
 Lightroom alone will not be advisable since so much of the conversion process happens in Photoshop.

-Class begins Saturday, May 6, 2017 – 9AM Pacific with the posting of the first assignment.
+Class begins Monday, February 19, 2018 with the posting of the first assignment.
 You have two weeks to do the assignment and get it sent to me.
 Instructions will be provided.
 Each assignment will have a two-week window for shooting/processing/uploading.
 However, you will be getting one assignment per week, so you will always be working on two assignments.

-Our meetings will be held on Saturdays at 9AM, PST.
+Our meetings will be held on Mondays at 5 PM, PST.

 Assignments are made weekly, with a two week lead for each.